 "When you're in love with a beautiful woman / it's hard." - Dr. Hook

-Along with fellow cowboy Montgomery Clift, Gable ropes the mustangs for a dog food conglomerate.
-His ex-bomber buddy Guido barnstorms the mustangs out of the mountains and into the lassos of Gable and Clift.
-It's a pretty dirty job and the last horses left are a cute family of a stallion --two mares and a colt, and Mare-lin (get it?) has a nervous breakdown thinking about these poor gorgeous wild and free beasts being ground-up, stacked, and canned (Burton's words for modern humanity in IGUANA) so the boys can continue to get her drunk.
-A whole reel goes by while the cowpokes tussle over who will release the horses and win MM's favor, or if they just won't and get the money and buy booze and try the long way around.
+The plots of IGUANA and MISFITS are almost comically nonexistent.
+In the latter, Gable, along with fellow cowboy Montgomery Clift, ropes wild mustangs in the Nevada desert to sell to a dog food conglomerate.
+His ex-bomber buddy Guido barnstorms them down out of the mountains and into the lassos of Gable and Clift, waiting at the end of a trespass.
+It's a pretty dirty job, and now the horses are almost wiped out, and the last horses left are a cute family of a stallion --two mares and a colt.
+But Marilyn has a nervous breakdown thinking about these poor gorgeous wild and free beasts being ground-up, stacked, and canned (Burton's words for modern humanity in IGUANA) so the boys can continue to get her drunk enough to maybe sleep with them.
+A whole reel goes by while the cowpokes tussle over who will release the horses and win MM's favor while she convulses in empathic-neurotic pain, as do we.
+But on the vast flat plain, her dramatic tantrums seem lost in the wind.
+Was this, at last, the moment of sabotage Miller planned?
+By now, I'm fairly sure, Huston hated her for holding up filming so many times.
+But her character is a mess, a drunk same as the rest, so what the hell were you expecting?
+To gentle her down real nice with the right halter?

 We were too young to associate the yucky taste of their drinks with their behavior.
 Why on earth would anyone drink something that made them even more stupid than they were already?
 Cause and effect of food and drink was not in our grasp.
-I found out later... and now the MISFIT-cast's style of drunkenness harkens me back to the days of my childhood, when my parents were crazy ass partiers in their early 30s, and our kitchen looked like the one in MAD MEN.
+I found out later about how booze is a miracle and would have solved all my problems if I had known earlier... and now the MISFIT-cast's style of drunkenness harkens me back to the days of my childhood, when my parents were crazy ass partiers in their early 30s, and our kitchen looked like the one in MAD MEN.

 The main drawback of MISFITS for me is the skeevy presence of Eli Wallach as Guido.
-Nothing personal against him as an actor, we all love him as Angel Eyes in GOOD, BAD, UGLY and the crafty Sicilian seducer in BABY DOLL, but Guido as a character is grossly repugnant; I don't want to see Wallach in anything for weeks after a MISFITS screening.
+Nothing personal against him as an actor.
+We all love him as Angel Eyes in GOOD, BAD, UGLY and the crafty Sicilian seducer in BABY DOLL, but Guido as a character is repugnant.
+I don't want to see Wallach in anything for weeks after a MISFITS screening.
 I want to remove him from the scene, and I feel bad for Thelma Ritter, forced to be the fifth wheel as Monty Clift, Clark Gable, and Wallach all vie for MM's attention.
-Of course we're not supposed to like Wallach's sociopathic pilot, but if not why are we even hanging out with him?
-Age is supposed to make people wise, and Wallach seems an odd fit, like if Mrs. Fellowes stayed up with Burton and Deborah Kerr and Ava Gardner in IGUANA, and tried to cockblock them and get Burton in the sack.
-There's moments when he, say, cuts in on Gable and Monroe dancing where Guido reminds me of De Niro in NEW YORK, NEW YORK where yes, the guy can act and the guy filming him can direct and the writer can write, but they all forgot an essential ingredient: why we should care about an unrepentant asshole?
-As sensible people we naturally want to ditch such one-dimensional creeps at the bar and bring the cool people home, pick up a quarter keg on the way, and then turn the lights out and tell everyone to be super quiet if Guido or De Niro comes looking for us and pounding at the door and peering in the window.
-My drunken posse learned fast how to shuck these wallies so I resent that my loser-ditching skills have no use in excising Guido from the festivities.
+Of course we're not supposed to like Guido, but if not why are we even hanging out with him?
+Age is supposed to make people wise, and Guido seems an odd fit, like if Mrs. Fellowes stayed up with Shannon and, Maxine, and Miss Jelks in IGUANA and tried to cockblock them and get Burton in the sack herself.
+There's moments when he cuts in on Gable and Monroe dancing where Guido reminds me of De Niro in NEW YORK, NEW YORK where yes, the guy can act and the guy filming him can direct and the writer can write, but they all forgot an essential ingredient: why we should care?
+As sensible people we naturally want to ditch guys like Guido at the bar, so we sneak out while he's in the bathroom, pick the cool people back with us, pick up a quarter keg on the way, and then turn the lights out and tell everyone to be super quiet if he comes peering in the window and/or knocking.
+I resent that Miller underestimates my wally-shucking acumen!

-It's not fair of course because for screenwriter Arthur Miller the heat was on to perform as a genius and he must have been suffering from the same anti-wally poison since he'd been coming off from via his marriage to Marilyn.
-As Dr. Hook sand, "When you're in love / with a beautiful woman / you can't keep from cryin'."
-There's a Charlie McCarthy show episode where Charlie's going to marry Marilyn Monroe (the guest) and the bulk of the show is spent with them listening to the radio as everyone from Arthur Godfrey to the Marines, to Winston Churchill ("never has so much... been taken away from so many... for so little." laments.
+It's not fair of course because for screenwriter Arthur Miller the heat was on to perform as a genius and he must have been suffering from the same anti-wally poison due to being the envy of every man alive via his marriage to Marilyn.
+In the words of Dr. Hook, "When you're in love / with a beautiful woman / you can't keep from cryin'."
+There's a Charlie McCarthy Show episode where Charlie's going to marry Marilyn and they wind up on the run, chased by legions of angry soldiers and sailors, listening to the radio as everyone on every channel chimes in, from Arthur Godfrey ("by golly, there'll be no commercials today") to Winston Churchill ("never has so much... been taken away from so many... for so little.")
 Even the justice of the peace tries to steal her away ("Mrs. Monroe, I'm a bachelor steady habits").
 Surely the Marines didn't view splintery Arthur Miller as competition any more than they did McCarthy, despite the power of the pen.
-Guido seems to be the receptacle for all that passive aggressive rage Miller surely felt.
-I recognize the rage, it's a horrible, powerless feeling.
-My only strategy was to accidentally spill my drink on their shoes.
+Guido seems to be the receptacle for all that passive aggressive rage Miller surely felt against all the slavering legions.
+I sympathize.
+It's a horrible, powerless feeling.
+My only strategy by the end was to accidentally spill my drink on their shoes.

 Perhaps it's no accident then that Wallach is the only actor still alive in real life as of this writing, as if watching all the other cast members slowly vanish in the desert wind like shimmering horizon angels left him cursed with longevity.
 The other actors found 'the highway under the big star' and left Eli behind to fly his damned crop duster "without ever being able to land."